Presento: Public Speaking Preparation Platform Case Study

 Persona of Siska, a bootcamp mentor who use public speaking to deliver material to her students.

-The inspirations captured from Presento's indirect competitors to create a public speaking preparation platform
+The inspirations captured from Presento's indirect competitors to create a public speaking preparation platform.

-The inspirations captured from Presento's indirect competitors.
+The inspirations captured from Presento’s indirect competitors

 With the research done, competitors audited, and the inspirations captured, we can move on to the next step.

-Early Presento wireframe
+Early Presento wireframe.

-The early wireframe of the app.
+The early wireframe of the app

-Highlights of Presento wireframe
+Highlights of the wireframe goals of Presento

-The highlight of the wireframe goals made in Figma.
+The highlight of the wireframe goals made in Figma

 Sitemap for Presento, a public speaking preparation platform

-Presento's sitemap.
+Presento’s sitemap

-The first usability testing
+First usability testing

 This activity is done using moderated remote usability study with 5 testers, 15-25 years old, and are active students.
 Each session lasts 10-20 minutes and done without any additional tools to get their first impressions.